 The retinol train is going full speed ahead and if you haven’t made the leap yet, you need to get on board immediately.
 If you haven’t heard of the amazing effects of retinol or are still sceptical, here’s everything you need to know about retinol products and why they’re becoming a staple in skincare routines worldwide.
-I’ve also included five picks for the best retinol serum to give you a headstart in revamping your skincare regime.
+I’ve also included five picks for the best retinol products to give you a headstart in revamping your skincare regime.

-The 5 Best Retinol Serums – Australian Review
+Best Retinol Serums Australia

 The Ordinary Granactive Retinoid Emulsion 2%